Kyeongpil/SelCa/README.md

 # SelCa

 ## PyTorch implementation of the sequential recommender system (SelCa)
+This repository is PyTorch implementation of [Recommender System Using Sequential and Global Preference via Attention Mechanism and Topic Modeling](https://dl.acm.org/doi/abs/10.1145/3357384.3358054).
+I found a minor issue related attention networks in the original codes and fix it.

-I additionally adopted AdamW optimizer and GELU activation function.
-In addition, I additionally add dropout layer for the content vector v<sub>content</sub>.
+In addition, I adopted AdamW optimizer and GELU activation function and additionally add dropout layer for the content vector v<sub>content</sub>.
-The results are slightly better than those of the original paper.
+The results for MovieLens (ml1m) are slightly better than those of the original paper.

 ## Model Overview
 ![model](images/model.PNG)